aws-samples/aws-cdk-servicecatalog-automation/README.md

 # Code
-The code for this pattern is available on Gitlab, in the cdk-servicecatalog repository.
+The code for this pattern is available on github, in the aws-cdk-servicecatalog-automation repository.
 The code repository contains the following files and folders:

 - cdk-sevicecatalog-app folder - Contains Sample CDK Application for Service Catalog portfolio and Product Creation.
 - config folder - contains config.json file & the CloudFormation Template for service catalog product.